The Rivervale team improved their email marketing results by 40% with Pure360

 This stage is all about the longevity of your campaigns.
 It will be dictated by a number of things including; the success of the campaigns to date, where you are in the festive calendar, the nature of your business, and your strategic goals.

 For example, it may be profitable for some to sustain momentum by extending your Black Friday sale.
 This might include Cyber Monday or even the entire week after Black Friday.

 Discounting different categories on each day is a great way to sustain momentum.
 For example, Forest Holidays offered a significant discount on for two different types of holiday—the first to appeal to those hunting for next year’s holiday and the second to target those tempted by a festive getaway.

 For others, this discounting strategy might impact the results of their Christmas campaign and therefore their sales revenue over this time.
 So it makes sense for these brands to switch their focus to the promotion of their Christmas campaign.

-This stage emphasises the importance in defining your goals and creating a campaign plan as early as possible.
-If you have a plan it also means you have the space and time to be reactive when necessary and respond to real-time results.
+This stage emphasises the importance of defining your goals and creating a campaign plan as early as possible.
+If you have a plan it also means you have space and time to be reactive when necessary and respond to real-time results.